 And that’s true.
 My husband and I have witnessed this in our own marriage while battling the effects of Type 1 Diabetes.
 There are other illnesses that won’t go away and have invaded our marriage, as well.

-Something else Helena advices is the same thing we tell couples continually.
+The above advice goes along with something else Helena advices.
+It’s something we tell couples continually.
 This is true whether you’re dealing with an illness or not:

 It is our prayer that there is “such a oneness between you in your marriage that when one of you weeps, the other will taste the salt.”